 Traffic and driving habits of people here came as a bit of a shock.
 Think big American city at rush hour, but with half of the vehicles as motorbikes, most without helmets & seatbelts, and no 3 second rule.
 Remember that rule in drivers ed, the one where you follow no closer than three seconds behind the driver in front of you?
 Yeah, here it’s the one meter rule, at 5 or 150kph…it doesn’t matter.
 Most of the motorbikes have two or three passengers, some have four.
 If anyone is protecting their noggin, its the driver…not the wife behind the driver, or the two small children somehow holding on to her.
 Think large Alaskan village family on a 4-wheeler, minus two wheels.
 Somehow, it seems to work…until an American and his son try it.

 On morning three of our stay in CM, I decided to rent one of these “motorbikes”.
 It was awesome.
-For a measly 10 bucks, Zach and I got our own hog for the day.
+For a measly ten bucks, Zach and I got our own hog for the day.
 A Yamaha 125.
 At one point, I had to kick Zach off to make it up one of the dozens of steep hills we climbed.
 We explored for hours that day & managed not to die!

 Another unplanned epic event: During our day out doing our best Sons of Anarchy impersonation, Zach and I happened across something neither of us will need this blog to remember.
 As we cruised through the curvy hills, about 30 km out of town, we started seeing the occasional sign for waterfall (at least that’s what the picture appeared to show…with a bunch of Thai lettering).
 It was hot, even cruising at our high rate of speed, so we figured swimming at a waterfall seemed like a logical stop.
 So we did.
 We couldn’t hear any water from where we parked the bike, but figured the trail would take us to the right place.
 Soon, among the sounds of tropical birds and other critters, we heard water…and saw large piles of poop.
 I figured some big horses or cows, maybe a few huge donkeys packing pineapples or something?
-Nope, it was only about a half dozen elephants, chilling out with about 3 or 4 little Thai guys.
+Nope, it was only about a half dozen elephants, chilling out with about three or four little Thai guys.
 I saw them before Zach and managed to keep quiet as we approached, in anticipation of Zach’s reaction.
 Of course Z was quite surprised, I think he was initially confused.
 Neither of us were sure if we should move any closer, as none of them were tethered, just staring us down.
 Maybe we looked like shiny white gorillas to them?
 After a few uncomfortable moments one of their keepers motioned us to come say hi.
 The bull reached up with the tip of his trunk and touched Zach as soon as we were next to him.
 It was one of those moments I was lucky to share with my son.
 I was pretty excited to check off the “see elephants” tourist attraction as well, all for the price of a motorbike rental.

 We managed to pack a few other touristy excursions into our stay in Chiang Mai.
 Look for the photos of zip lining & Sawyer’s encounter with a baby tiger.
 Somewhere in there the kids make time for school too.
 I certainly make time to check the football scores.